-Due to the mandated school closures related to the Covid-19 pandemic all classroom-based resources can be found in student OneNotes and soon in Canvas.
+Due to the mandated school closures related to the Covid-19 pandemic all classroom-based resources can be found in the student Canvas.
 Please feel free to reach out to me via email: email@example.com as I am checking email regularly.
 This will be the most effective method for contacting me due to not having access to my office phone when working offsite.

 Stay safe, take care, help one another with positive interactions by distance.

 Students can also access Canvas from your device-

 On the EPS webpage, click on the button for "Students."
 You will see the image below.

 Click on Canvas.